 A mistake that organizations make, when trying to build their Board pipeline, is suggesting or instructing members to search for candidates similar to those already on the Board.
 The idea is that candidates with similar background and temperaments will be easier to approve and integrate.
 This may be a way to add members quickly, but it is a path fraught with longer term issues.

 One of the simplest ways to find candidates for your pipeline is to look online for people who are publishing thought leading topics in your nonprofit’s focus area.
 Well-established authors may be out of reach for small to mid-sized nonprofits, so look for new voices.
 Also, read the comments section of postings to see people engaged in the space that don’t yet have the readership or following of the well-known experts.
+Also, check out local or regional nonprofit conferences.

 Professional, Industry or Business Groups